-The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?
+The ultimate guide to composting toilets: What is a dry composting toilet and how does it actually work?

 Table of Contents

-A dry composting toilet offers a number of advantages.
+A composting toilet offers a number of advantages.
 First of all, it does not require water, which means that it does not need to be connected to either the water supply or the sewage system.
 This makes it a more environmentally friendly option that helps to reduce water consumption and reduces the load on sewers.
-In addition, dry composting toilets are very easy to install and clean as they do not require complex technology.
+In addition, composting toilets are very easy to install and clean as they do not require complex technology.

-Another advantage of dry composting toilets is their versatility.
+Another advantage of composting toilets is their versatility.
 They can be used as a mobile toilet on the road as well as permanently installed.
 This makes them suitable as a sanitation solution in areas without infrastructure.

 Environmentally friendlyDry composting toilets do not use chemical additives and instead rely on sustainable litter materials.
 This makes them a contemporary alternative to the conventional camping toilet.

 Resource-efficientSince a dry composting toilet does not require water, you save valuable resources on the road.
-In addition, you are well advised to use a dry composting toilet wherever water is a scarce resource.
+In addition, you are well advised to use a composting toilet wherever water is a scarce resource.

-Dry composting toilets are usually made from a variety of materials, such as plastic, stainless steel or wood.
+Composting toilets are usually made from a variety of materials, such as plastic, stainless steel or wood.
 Each material has its own advantages and disadvantages.

-Plastic is a very popular and often used material for dry composting toilets because it is light, very easy to clean and therefore absolutely hygienic.
+Plastic is a very popular and often used material for composting toilets because it is light, very easy to clean and therefore absolutely hygienic.
 One disadvantage is that it can become brittle over time.

 Stainless steel is more resistant than plastic and offers a longer service life.
 However, it is also more expensive and heavier, which can make transport and installation more difficult.
 Especially when every gram of weight matters in the van, stainless steel can be a showstopper.

-Wood is also a very popular material for dry composting toilets.
+Wood is also a very popular material for composting toilets.
 It is natural and aesthetically pleasing.
 The downside is that as a natural material, it is more susceptible to moisture and mould and requires more maintenance.
 So it makes sense to oil or glaze toilets made of untreated wood every now and then to protect them from moisture.
 Similar to stainless steel, wood is also much heavier than plastic.

-The choice of material for a dry composting toilet depends on individual needs and preferences.
+The choice of material for a composting toilet depends on individual needs and preferences.
 It is important that the material is robust enough to withstand the demands and at the same time comfortable and easy to clean.
 Last but not least, the location also plays a role: If your toilet is placed in a shower and will therefore be in permanent contact with water, you will not enjoy a wooden toilet in the long run, as the material - even if it is glued very well - will swell up at some point.

-How a dry composting toilet works
+How a composting toilet works

-Externally, a dry composting toilet consists of a body, a toilet seat and a lid that closes the toilet.
+Externally, a composting toilet consists of a body, a toilet seat and a lid that closes the toilet.
 The interior is made up of three main components: the separation insert, the urine canister and the solids container.
 The insert is usually made of plastic or stainless steel and is inserted into the toilet tank or is permanently integrated into the toilet seat.

-To avoid this, cover the big business with litter at the end of the session.
+To avoid this, cover the solid waste with litter at the end of the session.
 The litter promotes the drying process and also binds odours.
-The whole thing works according to the "dog poop principle": a fresh dog poop has the unpleasant property of smelling seven miles into the wind.
-Once it has dried, however, you can "safely" sniff the sole of your shoe without an unappetising odour wafting towards you.
+This works on a simple drying principle: fresh waste tends to produce strong odours, but once it has dried, the smell is significantly reduced

-Use of a dry composting toilet
+Use of a composting toilet

 At the end of your session, sprinkle your solid waste with two more cups of litter to speed up the drying process.
 When the solid waste bin is full, remove the bin liner, tie it tightly and dispose of it in the residual waste.
 It is also possible to compost the solids under certain conditions.